EXPLORING THE WORLD OF STRUCTURAL HIV STIGMA

-Through the Positive Perspectives study, we sought to understand the world of Structural Stigma; exposing its impact on people living with HIV and considering what more needs to be done in order to overcome it.
+Through the Positive Perspectives research, we sought to understand the world of structural stigma; exposing its impact on people living with HIV and considering what more needs to be done in order to overcome it.

 What do we mean by ‘structural HIV stigma’?